Ed-Fi-Exchange-OSS/LMS-Toolkit/docs/installing-the-extension.md

 ## Introduction

-The `Ed-Fi-LMS` extension to Ed-Fi Data Standard can be loaded into an Ed-Fi ODS/API Suite 3, version 5.2 code base for deployment.
+The `Ed-Fi-LMS` extension to Ed-Fi Data Standard can be loaded into an Ed-Fi ODS/API Suite 3, version 5.2+ code base for deployment.
 In theory it should work with older data standards, but it is only being tested with Ed-Fi Data Standard version 3.3-a, which is implemented in the API version 5.2.

-When do deployed, `Assignments` and `AssignmentSubmissions` can be uploaded into an ODS database through the Ed-Fi API.
+When deployed, `Assignments` and `AssignmentSubmissions` can be uploaded into an ODS database through the Ed-Fi API.
 Alternately, one can use the [LMS Harmonizer](../src/lms-harmonizer) to copy LMS Toolkit data uploaded with [LMS Data Store Loader](../src/lms-ds-loader) directly into the `edfilms.Assignment`